solana-foundation/developer-content/content/guides/token-extensions/mint-close-authority.md

   - token extensions
 ---

-Currently, there's no option to close Mint Accounts owned by the Token Program and reclaim the SOL allocated to these accounts.
+With the original SPL token program, there was no option to close Mint Accounts owned by the Token Program and reclaim the SOL allocated to these accounts.

-The ` MintCloseAuthority` extension introduces a solution to this limitation by allowing a designated Close Authority to close a Mint Account if the supply of the mint is 0.
+The `MintCloseAuthority` extension introduces a solution to this limitation by allowing a designated Close Authority to close a Mint Account if the supply of the mint is 0.
 This feature provides a mechanism to recover SOL allocated to Mint Accounts that are no longer in use.